quantcdn/quant-admin-go/docs/RuleCustomResponse.md

 ### NewRuleCustomResponse

-`func NewRuleCustomResponse(kind string, uuid string, disabled bool, action string, ) *RuleCustomResponse`
+`func NewRuleCustomResponse(uuid string, disabled bool, action string, ) *RuleCustomResponse`

 NewRuleCustomResponse instantiates a new RuleCustomResponse object This constructor will assign default values to properties that have it defined,